endeavr/wordstrap/README.md

 Roots is a starting WordPress theme made for developers that’s based on [HTML5 Boilerplate](http://html5boilerplate.com/) and [Bootstrap from Twitter](http://twitter.github.com/bootstrap/).

 WordStrap is a fork of Roots that aims to enhance the Bootstrap / WordPress integration.
+It is in active development, so there is no guarntee right now that if you download it on any given day that it will properly activate or work as a theme.
+I will commit a "1.0" verstion of WordStrap when its development reaches a launchable and stable state.
+And a changelog will be added once 1.0 is released.

 ## Installation